tinygrad/tinygrad/docs/README.md

 Or if you want to see some examples, you can look at the examples in the [examples](/examples) directory.

-Or if you just want to see what tinygrad can do, check out the [showcase](/docs/showcase.md).
+Or if you just want to see some of the things tinygrad can do, check out the [showcase](/docs/showcase.md).

+## API

+This is currently a big work in progress.

 ## Resources